Consumer Operated Services Programs

-- Video - Mark Stringer, Former Director of Division of Behavioral Health, talks about Consumer Operated Service Programs
+- Video - Mark Stringer, Former Director of Division of Behavioral Health, talks about Consumer Operated Services Programs

-- Consumer Operated Service Program Webinar - an overview of the Drop-in Centers and Warm Lines in MIssouri
+- Consumer Operated Services Program Webinar - an overview of the Drop-in Centers and Warm Lines in Missouri

 - The National Dialogue on Mental Health has created a new website that includes information and stories of hope and recovery.

 Director of Recovery Services

 Links to Helpful Resources

 - Consumer Operated Services Programs Evidence Based Practice Toolkit

 - PowerPoint presentation

 - Peer Specialist website - Information about the Missouri Certified Peer Specialist training program